allanwing-qc/Quantum-Walks-via-Shunt-Decomposition-Circuits/README.md

 $\mathcal{A} = \sum\limits_{i=0}^{m-1} \mathcal{P}_i$.

 We call each permutation matrix a $shunt$.
-Next, we associate each shunt with a coin basis state, and define the shift operator of the system as expressed in eq. (\ref{shift_per_diag}).
+Next, we associate each shunt with a coin basis state, and define the shift operator of the system as

 $S= \sum\limits_{i=0}^{m-1} |c_i\rangle \langle c_i| \otimes \mathcal{P}_i$,